- The purpose of product pages is to help the customer decide whether to make a purchase (or not)

 - Leesa: This foldable mattress company has well-organized product pages that use urgency (only 9 left!), shipping offers, upselling, and customer reviews to encourage conversions.

 - Manitobah Mukluks: This Canadian brand produces winter boots inspired by Indigenous heritage.
-Their branded pages celebrate their background with extensive information about how their heritage inspires these boots, and also incorporate SEO-friendly URLs, and clear calls-to-action and shipping and return information.
+Their branded pages celebrate their background with extensive information about how their heritage inspires these boots, and also incorporate SEO-friendly URLs, clear calls-to-action, and shipping and return information.

 Gain More Sales With Shop Pages That Showcase Your Products

 Your product page is essentially your last chance to convince someone to make a purchase on your store.
 That’s why it’s so important to have one that goes all out on giving them the information they need and soothing any fears so that they’ll go through with their purchase.
 It’s just a good eCommerce optimization strategy.